 |SA and NT||All areas||1800 633 002||1300 788 118|

 |WA||All areas||08 9464 2632||1300 788 118|

 Under social-security law, compensation is defined as any payment for personal injury, illness, or disease that replaces lost income or earning capacity.
 This includes payments from within Australia or from overseas and applies to periodical payments as well as to lump sums.

 Compensation can be paid for a work-related illness, injuries from a car accident, injuries caused by slips and trips, or any other injury that is due to the negligence or fault of another person.
 Payments under a sickness or accident policy that are reduced (offset) because you received payments from us also count as compensation.

 Because Centrelink payments are calculated on your income, receiving a compensation payment may reduce or prevent you from receiving Centrelink payments.
 If you or your partner are receiving Centrelink payments a compensation claim could affect the amount you or your partner are entitled to receive.

 Most Centrelink payments are affected by compensation.
 This includes a range of other payments made to people getting income support.
 Depending on your circumstances, past payments may also need to be repaid.

 Download the compensation and damages form

-Download the Compensation and damages form if you are getting, are about to get, or have already got a compensation payment.
+Download the Compensation and damages form (MOD C) if you are getting, are about to get, or have already got a compensation payment.
 This form is used to calculate your rate of payment or to review your entitlement.